Am I Hispanic? It seems like such a simple question.

 Chicano- An American resident who descends from Mexico.

-These are very simple, even simplistic definitions, but may be of help to some.
+These are very simple, even simplistic definitions, but may help some.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
 This piece was first published on September 17, 2019, and has been lightly edited and updated.